JoshAdekeye/Data-Science-Projects/README.md

 - Distinguish between male and female voices
 - Classify emotions into categories: neutral, happy, sad, angry, and fearful
 - Provide real-time analysis through a web interface

+## Bank Marketing Campaign Analysis: Term Deposit Prediction
+This project analyzes a Portuguese banking institution's direct marketing campaigns (phone calls) to predict whether clients will subscribe to a term deposit.
+The goal is to help the bank optimize its marketing strategies by identifying potential customers most likely to subscribe, thereby increasing campaign efficiency and reducing costs.
+By leveraging machine learning techniques, we can uncover patterns and factors that influence customers' decisions to subscribe to term deposits.